aws-ia/terraform-aws-eks-blueprints/examples/eks-efa/README.md

 Changes to Outputs:
   - configure_kubectl = "aws eks update-kubeconfig --region us-east-1 --name eks-efa" -> null
-╷
-│ Warning: Deprecated attribute
-│
-│   on main.tf line 78, in resource "kubectl_manifest" "efa_device_plugin":
-│   78: ${data.http.efa_device_plugin_yaml.body}
-│
-│ The attribute "body" is deprecated.
-Refer to the provider documentation for details.
-╵

 Do you really want to destroy all resources?
   Terraform will destroy all your managed infrastructure, as shown above.